-by law, separated couples are bound to observe shared parental responsibility towards their children. however, if the reason of divorce is domestic violence, the course of the case may not be the same.
+By law, separated couples are bound to observe shared parental responsibility towards their children.
+However, if the reason for divorce is domestic violence, the course of the case may not be the same.

 In common terms, domestic violence refers to any damage induced by the spouse to his wife.
 It does not need to be a serious physical injury.
 Any risk or damage that can cause the other party to be fearful is enough to represent domestic violence.

-Instances of a husband battering his wife, isolating the latter from social activities, and depriving her with the necessary means to live comfortably can constitute domestic violence.
-Generally, domestic violence is a serious problem between couples that that does not only defer shared parental responsibility but will also affect cases involving child support and custody.
+Instances of a husband battering his wife, isolating the latter from social activities, and depriving her of the necessary means to live comfortably can constitute domestic violence.
+Domestic violence is a serious problem among couples that that does not only defer shared parental responsibility but will also affect cases involving child support and custody.

 Under the Australian Law, the aggrieved spouse whether residing in a de facto relationship or under the benefit of marriage is protected by the Apprehended Violence Orders (AVOs).
 If domestic violence arises between parties, AVOs mandate that the defendant should not assault or harass the other party and that he should not live near the home or workplace of the victim.
 If the domestic violence is given a proof beyond reasonable doubt, the offender will have to face certain penalties.